Wayvy/WordPong/Documentation.md

 A Dialog should be created, to connect or host a game.

 Wavy wants to have one ConnectionController to handle all the Socket stuff.

+Still to do:

+Sockets only work half heartly.
+The next Step would be to connect the game with the Sockets.

+Then to connect the Gui with the Game.

+Then maybe implement a database.